An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 - - - - - - - - - -

 DISCLAIMER: This site does not offer travel services, tours, or promote tourism.
 Mentions are not endorsements and are not compensated.
-Information is subject to change and should be verified before use.
+Information is subject to change and should be verified.
+We disclaim financial or other liability for use of this material.
 "Websites" listed are operated by third parties.